inmanta/examples/vendors/README.md

 ## Prerequisites

 The OS of choice for demonstrating these examples is `Ubuntu`.
+Make sure to setup a project using [this guide](https://docs.inmanta.com/community/latest/quickstart.html) before running the examples.
+You need to have an access token in order to pull down the modules that are shown here.
+All these examples should be placed into `main.cf` file at the root of your project directory.

 ### Install `Inmanta`